 Christmas and Childhood

-J. R. Kearl was the A. O. Smoot Professor of Economics at BYU and Assistant to the President for the Jerusalem Center when this was published.
-He is a former Dean of General and Honors Education and Associate Academic Vice President.
+J. R. Kearl is the Abraham O. Smoot Professor of Economics at BYU and assistant to the president for the Jerusalem Center for Near Eastern Studies.

 Now think for a moment about the word Easter.
 Are your thoughts the same as when you reflect on the meaning of Christmas, or do you see in your imagination and feel in your hearts something slightly different?
 I do.
 When I think of Easter, words like fulfillment, realization, and triumph seem to best capture my feelings.